 The pages and posts related to foodways at Pine Mountain Settlement School and in the surrounding community are rich in social and cultural history.
-They describe table manners, diet, traditional food, food preparation including preservtion, hog-killing, pickling, molasses and sorghum production, tapping maple trees for syrup and other practices common to both the School and the community at large.
+They describe table manners, diet, traditional food, and food preparation including preservation, hog-killing, pickling, molasses, sorghum production, tapping maple trees for syrup, and other practices common to both the School and the community at large.

 In May of 1919 Ethel de Long reported the following:

 “For several years the old ladies of our neighborhood have wanted to come and show us how to cook an old-fashioned dinner over the open fire …

 On March 14, 1919, the women joined the workers at Big Log house at Pine Mountain Settlement School in eastern Kentucky.
 They came with sunbonnets and kerchiefs on their heads and in dresses of gingham and hand-woven linsey-woolsey.
 Their dresses were covered with fresh aprons and their hickory baskets were filled with contributions for the proposed meal.

 Ethel de Long continues: